karthikkeyan/Encryption/README.md

 ## Module Mapping

-Everything is fine so far, isn’t it.
-The trouble comes when you import *Common Crypto* into you code.
+Everything is fine so far, isn’t it?
+The trouble comes when you import **Common Crypto** library into you code.
 You will see the below error,

 ![alt text] (https://github.com/karthikkeyan/Encryption/blob/master/error.png "Common Crypto Error")

-This is because swift compiler couldn’t find the **CommonCrypto** because it is a **C** library.
-I googled for the solution and if found lots of answers which confused me even more.
-After a lot of trial-error i found a solution that works for me.
+This is because swift compiler cannot find the **CommonCrypto** module because it is a **C** library.
+Again I googled for the solution and I found lots of answers which confused me even more.
+After a lot of trial-error I found a solution that works for me.

-The solution is to help the swift compiler to find where the **CommonCrypto** library is located in you SDK path.
-In other words we need to map any **C** libraries to compiler.
+The solution is to help the swift compiler to find where the **CommonCrypto** library is located in your SDK path.
+In other words we need to map any **C** libraries to swift compiler.

-Follow the below steps,
+Follow the steps below,

-1. Create a directory inside your project with the library name you wanted to use, in our case it is **CommonCrypto**
+1. Create a directory inside your project directory.
+The name of the your newly created directory must be the library name that you wanna use, in this case it is **CommonCrypto**.
-2. Create **module.map** file inside the created directory.
+2. Create **module.map** file inside the directory you have created.
-3. Add the below code inside **module.map** file
+3. Add the below code inside **module.map** file,

 ```swift
 module CommonCrypto [system] {